Here are 7seven young reader series that will entertain not only kids but adults…

 - Benjamin Pratt & the Keepers of the School by: Andrew Clements– Ben’s school is going to be torn down and turned into an amusement park, and he loves the idea.
-Then he has a strange exchange with the school janitor and learns the school holds many secrets that must remain safe.
+Until he has a strange exchange with the school janitor and learns the school holds many secrets that must remain safe.
 Ben takes on the job “keeper of the school”, with the help of Jill, and even Robert he works to save the school from destruction.
 This series reminds me of the movie National Treasure, I really enjoyed this 5 book series.
 When Mr. Clements first started the series it was supposed to be 6 books, however he stopped at 5.
 Though the ending was rushed and a bit, just a bit frustrating, I really enjoyed the adventure these kids went on.

 - Masterminds by: Gordon Korman– Eli, Tori, Malik, and Amber work together to figure out who they are and how they came to live in Serenity, New Mexico.
 In the beginning they are all happy to live in a safe utopian society, because it is all they know.
 Murder, theft, and crime are words they have never heard, and according to their history class the Boston Tea Party was… a Tea Party.
 When they discover their entire lives have been science experiments they will stop at nothing to get the answers, and gain freedom.
 This 3 book series is so good, that I was sad to see it end.